bootstrap-vue/bootstrap-vue/src/components/collapse/README.md

 <!-- b-collapse-visible.vue -->
 ```

-By default, an initially visible collspase will not animate on mount.
+By default, an initially visible collapse will not animate on mount.
 To enable the collapse
 expanding animation on mount (when `visible` or `v-model` is `true`), set the `appear` prop on
 `<b-collapse>`.